alessandroaime/homebridge-ueboom/README.md

 A special thanks goes to [Newton Barbosa](https://github.com/newtonlb) for noticing that `Value` is the host MAC address without semicolons followed by `01`.
 Another special thanks to [Donavan Becker](https://github.com/donavanbecker) for adding the easy config for [`onzu/homebridge-config-ui-x`](https://github.com/oznu/homebridge-config-ui-x).
+A final special thanks to [Martin Kuhl](https://github.com/MartinKuhl) for figuring out how to turn the speaker off by replacing the final `01` with `02`, rather than having to fiddle around with `rfcomm` (which is what I initially thought of using).